rhotter/rhotter.github.io/content/posts/ml-for-mri.md

 {{</hide >}}

 Though compressed sensing can improve the image quality relative to a vanilla inverse Fourier transform, it still suffers from artifacts.
-Below is another knee MRI with 4x subsampled data, and compares the vanilla inverse fourier transform with TV-compressed sensing ([source](http://arxiv.org/abs/1811.08839)):
+We see below on a 4x subsampled knee MRI that TV regularization makes some improvements over the inverse Fourier transform ([source](http://arxiv.org/abs/1811.08839)):

 {{< figure src="/ml-for-mri/CS.png" width="75%">}}